 Elderflower can be made into a cordial, which can be used to flavour lots of different drinks and desserts.
 Check out a recipe for elderflower cordial on BBC Countryfile Magazine‘s website.
 Elderflower gin goes well with a good-quality tonic water and lots of ice.

 Make sure you’ve identified the elderflower correctly – don’t mistake it for other similar flower sprigs at this time of year.

 They should hang in clusters from the branches of trees, with a flat-topped appearance.
 The flowers are best when they have just burst open.
 Look for creamy white flowers with a strong elderflower smell, rather than blooms that are going a bit brown around the edges.

-Lucy McRobert is a communications manager at The Wildlife Trusts, and helped to set up the annual national campaign 30 Days Wild.
+Lucy McRobert is freelance communications and marketing professional, and helped to set up the annual national campaign 30 Days Wild at The Wildlife Trusts.
 She is a keen birder and cetacean-watcher, and believes that a wild life is a happier, healthier life.

-This is a recipe from 365 Days Wild, published by Harper Collins Publishers.
+This is a recipe from 365 Days Wild by Lucy McRobert, published by Harper Collins Publishers.